On this page:

 We administer Australia’s personal insolvency system pursuant to the Bankruptcy Act 1966 and related legislation.
 We also administer the Personal Property Securities Register (PPSR) where security interests in personal property can be registered and searched.
 In addition, we have responsibility for the control and realisation of property under a number of Commonwealth acts, including the Proceeds of Crime Act 2002, the Proceeds of Crime Act 1987, the Customs Act 1901 and the Crimes Act 1914, and under court orders relating to certain child support matters.

 Our functions under the Bankruptcy Act require us to collect and hold a range of information, some of which is personal information.
 If you are bankrupt or a debtor, we will hold a variety of information including your contact details, date of birth, qualifications and employment, and financial details.
 If you are a creditor in a personal insolvency administration, we will commonly hold your contact details and information about the amount of money you are owed.

 If you are, or have been, a personal insolvency practitioner, or have applied for registration as a practitioner, we will hold information about your application and/or your registration and information about your practice.
 We will also hold information concerning complaints that may have been made to AFSA about your conduct as an insolvency practitioner.

-If you have made a complaint to AFSA about a bankrupt, debtor, creditor or personal insolvency practitioner, we will hold personal information that was contained in the complaint, or which it is necessary to collect in order to deal with the complaint.
+If you have made a complaint to AFSA about someone who is bankrupt, a debtor, creditor or personal insolvency practitioner, we will hold personal information that was contained in the complaint, as well as information which is necessary to collect in order to deal with the complaint.